Farzanapa25/WEATHER-DASHBOARD/README.md

 *MENTOR*: NEELA SANTHOSH

+Task Description:

-#DESCRIPTION OF OUR TASK :As part of the internship, we were assigned to build a Weather Dashboard web application using React.js.
+ As part of the internship, we were assigned to build a Weather Dashboard web application using React.js.
 The main objective was to fetch and display real-time weather information based on user input, integrating with a public API (OpenWeatherMap).

 This application allows users to: